Bad Company: Robert Hart era (1994–1998)

 In 1994, ex-Distance frontman Robert Hart was approached by Mick Ralphs and Simon Kirke and asked if he would like to join them as the third lead vocalist for Bad Company, following Paul Rodgers and Brian Howe.
 Hart performed with Bad Company, including in the USA and Canada.
-In July 1994 a contract was drawn up by Alliance Artists and Legend Management and signed by the then Bad Company lineup, Mick Ralphs, Simon Kirke, Hart, Dave Colwell, and Rick Wills giving Hart the right to perform, write and record songs and albums and receive royalty payments as a full Bad Company member.
+In July 1994 a contract was drawn up by Alliance Artists and Legend Management and signed by the then Bad Company line-up, Mick Ralphs, Simon Kirke, Hart, Dave Colwell and Rick Wills giving Hart the right to perform, write and record songs and albums and receive royalty payments as a full Bad Company member.

 In 1995, a self-produced Bad Company album was released with Hart, Company of Strangers.
 It contained five tracks self-penned or co-written by Hart and Ralphs.
 Many of these were recorded in Nashville and featured guest appearances by country stars such as Vince Gill.
 The band made a promotional tour of the US with Bon Jovi.
-Griffin Music of America also re-issued Take This! on compact disc.
-In 1996 another Bad Co album, Stories Told & Untold, featured Hart with seven new compositions and seven acoustic versions including "Can't Get Enough" and "Ready For Love".

-For their 1996 tour, the Bad Company lineup was: Kirke, Hart, Rick Wills, and Dave "Bucket" Colwell.
+Griffin Music of America also re-issued Ralphs' solo album Take This! on CD.
+In 1996, another Bad Co album, Stories Told & Untold, featured Hart with seven new compositions and seven acoustic versions including "Can't Get Enough" and "Ready For Love".
+For their 1996 tour, the Bad Company line-up was: Kirke, Hart, Rick Wills, and Dave "Bucket" Colwell.
 Ralphs sat out this tour due to health issues, which he had also done frequently during the Brian Howe era.